mummer4/mummer/README.md

 "docs/" subdirectory for a more detailed description of each script.

-### nucmer
+### nucmer utility

 **Description:**

-`nucmer` is for the all-vs-all comparison of nucleotide sequences contained in multi-FastA data files.
-It is best used for highly similar sequence that may have large rearrangements.
-Common use cases are: comparing two unfinished shotgun sequencing assemblies, mapping an unfinished sequencing assembly to a finished genome, and comparing two fairly similar genomes that may have large rearrangements and duplications.
+`nucmer` is for the all-vs-all comparison of nucleotide sequences contained in multi-Fasta data files.
+It is best used for similar sequences that may have large rearrangements.
+Common use cases are: comparing two genome assemblies, mapping an assembly or sequencing reads to a finished genome, and comparing two genomes of related species that may have large rearrangements and duplications.
 Please refer to "docs/nucmer.README" for more information regarding this script and its output, or type `nucmer -h` for a list of its options.